Gorojima Kintoki Sweet Potato

 Discovering anew the charms of Kanazawa with my European guide!

-The vast nature of Kanazawa is where the Gorojima Kintoki sweet potatoes are grown.
+The vast nature of Kanazawa is where the Gorojima Kintoki Sweet Potatoes are grown.
 Agatha, a Polish study abroad student, gave us new insights into the charms of Kanazawa, where the best of Japan’s traditional culture is alive and well.

 Reporting by: Ayumi Nishitani A freelance writer who loves travel, film, and food.
 She has lived in both France and Finland.
 Her favorite potato dishes are sweet potatoes and potatoes over rice.

 • Part 2 Agatha is a study abroad student who gave us a tour of Kanazawa.
-We get started by making Japanese sweets using Gorojima Kintoki
+We get started by making Japanese sweets using Gorojima Kintoki Sweet Potato

 From JIMOTO Pocky Update on the charm of JIMOTO!